 The College provides at no charge secured, covered parking structure for all students, faculty and administrative staff.
 Access to the parking structure is through the employee ID.
-Violation of parking structure policies may result in tickets, suspension or expulsion from the parking structure.
-Parking is available on a first-come, first-serve basis.
+Parking is available on a first- come, first-serve basis.
+Please keep in mind that driving and parking on campus is a privilege not a right.
+Failure to follow the below policies/guidelines will result in ticketing and excessive violations will result in the loss of on campus parking privileges.